davidebolo1993/VISOR/README.md

 - __CHROMOSOME__: is the chromosome, in the format 'chrN'.
 Accepted chromosomes are chr1-chr22,chrX,chrY and chrM
 - __START__: where the variant starts
 - __END__: where the variant ends
 - __ALT__: alt type.
-Possible alt types are 'deletion', 'insertion', 'inversion', 'tr expansion', 'tr contraction', 'ptr', 'atr', 'translocation cut-paste', 'translocation copy-paste' (more details below)
+Possible alt types are 'deletion', 'insertion', 'inversion', 'duplication', 'snp', 'tr expansion', 'tr contraction', 'ptr', 'atr', 'translocation cut-paste', 'translocation copy-paste' (more details below)
 - __INFO__: info for the alteration (more details below)

 _An example .bed file is included in Examples/example.bed_